-- Act on any opt out or opt in requests and any contribution holiday notices.
+- Act on any opt out or opt in requests and any savings suspension notices.

 - If they have selected a preferred KiwiSaver provider, give their employees:

 - An product disclosure statement from that provider

 - A statement advising employees that, if they do not choose their own scheme, they will be allocated to their employer's chosen KiwiSaver scheme

 - Make a contribution to all employees who are contributing to KiwiSaver (or a compliant company superannuation fund) of 3% of gross salary or wages.

 Employers need to be prepared for staff asking for advice on KiwiSaver.
 Employers should try and avoid providing financial advice, but assist employees to access information on KiwiSaver providers and the options available.

 Keep KiwiSaver as simple as you can for your payroll and HR people - and most importantly your staff.